-The intent of this Interpreter Handbook is to offer guidelines, clarify expectations and responsibilities of the interpreter, and give a basic understanding of some of the objectives, policies and procedures of Disability Resource Center (DRC).
-With the general information presented in this handbook and good judgment, interpreters should have a reliable guide as to what is expected of them.
-If you do not understand any of the material or if questions come up that are not covered here, please contact me.
-Contact information for DRC staff can be found on the last page of this handbook.
+The intent of this Service Provider Handbook is to offer guidelines, clarify expectations and responsibilities of service providers, and give a basic understanding of some of the objectives, policies and procedures of the Disability Resource Center (DRC).
+With the general information in this handbook and good judgment, service providers should have a reliable guide as to what is expected of them.
+If you do not understand any portion of the material or if you have questions that are not covered here, please contact the DRC.

-We look forward to working with you here at UALR and hope you will enjoy it as well.
+We look forward to working with you here at UA Little Rock and hope you will enjoy it as well.

-The following list outlines the minimum criteria to be hired as an interpreter at UALR:
+The following list outlines the minimum criteria to be hired as an interpreter at UA Little Rock:

 - Graduation from an accredited high school or possession of acceptable equivalency diploma (G.E.D.)